TOS Connect

 User flow diagrams

-Through designing the user flow, I came to understand the importance of how patients logged their symptoms.
-By having the patient select type of pain first, descriptors not related to the pain type can be filtered out, reducing cognitive load.
+In focusing on the symptom logging flow, I came to understand the importance of sequencing inputs.
+By having the patient select the type of pain first, descriptors not related to the pain type can be filtered out, reducing cognitive load.

 Starting the Design